 "No one leaves home unless home is the mouth of a shark” Warsan Shire

-'Mouth of a Shark' is an intimate feature documentary illustrating the story of a young Somali woman seeking asylum in Australia.
+'Mouth of a Shark' is an intimate film illustrating the story of a young Somali woman seeking asylum in Australia.
 Twenty year old Aasiya’s childhood was one in transit, squatting in Somalia with her family and retreating to rural areas to escape the besieged country.

 Fleeing war, slavery, and displaced from her family, Aasiya’s journey offers a first-hand insight into what it is like to be processed in offshore and onshore Immigration Detention Centres.